-TRAVEL AND TOURISM SPENDING TURNED UP IN THE SECOND QUARTER OF 2014
+TRAVEL AND TOURISM SPENDING DECELERATED IN THE THIRD QUARTER OF 2014

-Total Tourism-Related Output was $1.5 trillion in the second quarter of 2014.
-It consisted of $892.4 billion (58 percent) of direct tourism spending and $639.7 billion (42 percent) of indirect tourism-related spending.
+Total Tourism-Related Output was $1.5 trillion in the third quarter of 2014.
+It consisted of $898.4 billion (58 percent) of direct tourism spending and $644.0 billion (42 percent) of indirect tourism-related spending.

-Total Tourism-Related Employment was 7.7 million jobs in the second quarter of 2014 and consisted of 5.5 million (71 percent) direct tourism jobs and 2.3 million (29 percent) indirect tourism-related jobs.
+Total Tourism-Related Employment was 7.8 million jobs in the third quarter of 2014 and consisted of 5.5 million (71 percent) direct tourism jobs and 2.3 million (29 percent) indirect tourism-related jobs.

 Tourism spending.
 Total tourism-related spending consists of direct tourism output and indirect tourism output.
 Direct tourism output comprises all domestically produced goods and services purchased by travelers (for example, traveler accommodations and passenger air transportation).
 Indirect tourism output comprises all output required to support the production of direct tourism output (for example, toiletries for hotel guests and fuel for airplanes).

 Tourism employment.
 Total tourism-related employment consists of direct tourism employment plus indirect tourism employment.
 Direct tourism employment comprises all jobs where the workers are engaged in the production of direct tourism output (for example, hotel staff and airline pilots).
 Indirect tourism employment comprises all jobs where the workers are engaged in the production of indirect tourism output (for example, workers producing hotel toiletries and delivering fuel to airlines).